Best one-year CD rates pay 2.25%

 Still, it helps to remember that, after plunging in the spring of 2011, the leading 12-month yield wavered between its post-recession low of 1.05% and 1.10% APY for all of 2012 and half of 2013.

-Fast forward to 2017 and one bank is currently offering the leading 1.80% APY rate: Live Oak Bank.
-That's with a $2,500 minimum deposit.
+Fast forward to 2018 and two banks are currently offering the leading 2.25% APY rate: BankPurely and iGOBanking.
+Both require a $1,000 minimum deposit.

 Earning more with local deals